dwave-training/employee-scheduling-with-symbolic-variables/README.md

 1. Initialize the CQM object with `cqm = ConstrainedQuadraticModel()`.
 2. Create labels for binary variables for each employee in each shift.
+3. Create binary variable objects for each employee's shift.
-3. Add discrete constraints over employee binaries for each employee with `cqm.add_discrete(...)`.
+4. Add constraints over employee binaries for each employee with `cqm.add_constraint(...)`.
-4. Add objective terms as linear biases based on the employee preferences with `cqm.objective.add_linear_from(...)`.
+5. Add objective terms as linear biases based on the employee preferences with `cqm.objective.add_linear_from(...)`.

 ## Exercise 1